aeternity/tutorials/build-to-do-list-aepp-1.md

 ![To-do list Æpp](https://raw.githubusercontent.com/VladislavIvanov/to-do-list-aepp/master/to-do-list-aepp.png)

 ## Prerequisites
-- Installed the **forgae** framework (take a look over [installing forgae](https://dev.aepps.com/tutorials/smart-contract-deployment-in-forgae.html) section)
+- Installed the **aeproject** framework (take a look over [installing aeproject](https://dev.aepps.com/tutorials/smart-contract-deployment-in-forgae.html) section)
-- Some familiarity with the **forgae** framework and development of Sophia smart contracts.
+- Some familiarity with the **aeproject** framework and development of Sophia smart contracts.
 If you are not there yet, we recommend checking some of these [development tutorials](https://dev.aepps.com/tutorials/README.html).
 - Installed **git** ([installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
 - Account with testnet funds ([How to Get Testnet Funds](https://dev.aepps.com/tutorials/get-testnet-tokens.html) - referencing tutorial)

 ## Plan

-This part of the tutorial series will show you how to develop a *ToDoManager* Sophia smart contract and write unit tests for it, using the **forgae** framework.
+This part of the tutorial series will show you how to develop a *ToDoManager* Sophia smart contract and write unit tests for it, using the **aeproject** framework.
 The [second part](https://github.com/aeternity/tutorials/blob/master/build-to-do-list-aepp-2.md) will focus on the communication between the frontend and the *ToDoManager* smart contract.
 ## Initialize the smart contract project

-First, open your terminal, create a new directory ```to-do-contract``` and bootstrap new **forgae** project:
+First, open your terminal, create a new directory ```to-do-contract``` and bootstrap new **aeproject** project:
 ```
 mkdir to-do-contract
 cd to-do-contract
-forgae init
+aeproject init
 ```

 ## Creating the ```ToDoManager.aes``` smart contract